American RBST Foundation Flock USA0001

 investment potential.
 On Nantucket the animals ran free where, as in the wild, nature

-dictated which rams bred which ewes.[3]
-In 1995, due to personal health problems and concerned about the
+dictated which rams bred which ewes.

-sheeps maintenance, Poor approached fellow baystater Ridgway Shinn about a
+Bay Stater Ridgway Shinn about a

 partnership.
-Shinn, an organic farmer and an early enthusiast of heritage breeds, took the
+Shinn, an organic farmer and an early enthusiast of heritage breeds, took

 sheep to his Out of the Woods Farm in Hardwick, Massachusetts.
 In conjunction with

 organic meats, including Soay.
-Over the following years Shinn sold sheep to a number of
+Over the following years

 breeders on the east coast including Oak Knoll Farm in West Union, South Carolina and from

 there several made their way to Skylonda Ranch in Yoncalla, Oregon.
-In the spring of 2004,
+Shinn sold the last of his flock about 2005.

 Hutka